THE WOODLANDS HIGH SCHOOL THEATER DEPARTMENT

 The types of competition pieces are:

-• Duet: A twelve minute piece that is performed with a partner; it can be humorous or dramatic.
+• Duet/Duo: A ten-minute long cutting that is performed with a partner; it can be humorous or dramatic.
+You get 2 chairs to work with.

 Speech Tournaments typically take place on Fridays and Saturdays at various high schools around our area.
 On Fridays, students will be pulled from fourth period and ride a bus to their destination.
 Freshman will be bussed over to the senior campus during third period, where they will meet up with everyone else.